hablapps/pairstrading/PostPairsTrading.md

 ```q
 upd:{.u.pub[`spread;([]time:1#y`time;spread:sp . y`bid)]};
 ```
-This function essentially takes the current prices of SP500 and NASDAQ100 as input, calculates the spread, and sends it to its subscribers.
-In this sense, the dashboard should subscribe to the RPT in a similar fashion as the RPT subscribed to the TP.
+This function essentially takes the current prices of _SP500_ and _NASDAQ100_ as input, calculates the spread, formats them as a table (along with the timestamp) and sends it to its subscribers by means of `.u.pub`.
+In this sense, the dashboard subscribes to the RPT using the same interface that the RPT uses to subscribe to the TP (`.u.sub`).
+However, in this case, the function is invoked automatically by the dashboard when a component selects the `spread` table from the RPT process as the source.
 > We have adapted our feed handler so that it always publishes pairs of cointegrated ticks, in order to simplify the implementation of RPT.

 We simply need to declare an `sp` function that calculates the spread given the prices, but this is something we already know how to do.